 - 1. Whether your problem is about benefits covered by Medicare or the Michigan Medicaid program.
-If you would like help deciding whether to use the Medicare process or the Medicaid process, or both, please contact Customer Service at 833.939.0983. - 2.
+If you would like help deciding whether to use the Medicare process or the Medicaid process, or both, please contact Customer Service. - 2.
 The type of problem you are having: - For some problems, you need to use the process for coverage decisions and appeals. - For other problems, you need to use the process for making complaints; also called grievances.